XiLaoTr/Voron-V0.1-extruder-upgrades/README.md

 Verdict:

-If you just want an easy and stylish upgrade
---> Mini AS moded from Mini AB
+If you just want an easy, stylish and practical upgrade --> Mini AS moded from Mini AB

 If you would like to improve on fan overheating and extruder assembly: